yuntan0/yuntan0/README.md

 - 👋 Hi, I’m @yuntan0
-- 👀 I’m interested in frappe framework and ERPNext
+- 👀 I’m interested in S/4 Hana , Python frappe framework and ERPNext
-- 🌱 I’m currently learning frappe fraomework
+- 🌱 I’m currently working for Hyundai Glovis and PIC of SAP ERP.
 - 💞️ I’m looking for someone to study frappe framework together in Korea
 - 📫 How to reach to me? --> visti http://erp.erpnextkorea.o-r.kr/